HeliosLang/compiler/doc/01-environment_setup.md

 $ docker system prune
 ```

-About 30 seconds after starting the *cardano-node* container, `/ipc/node.socket` should've been created and you can start using `cardano-cli` to query the blockchain.
+Usually after about 30 seconds after starting the *cardano-node* container, `/ipc/node.socket` should've been created and you can start using `cardano-cli` to query the blockchain.
+If you are restarting the *cardano-node* after a major upgrade it could take much longer though (up to an hour).
+If you are impatient you can track the status using the `run` command without the `-d` flag.

 Check the blockchain synchronization status using the following command:
 ```bash